Skip to main content

 Save to list

-Your building control surveyor will indicate certain stages of work that will need to be notified by you or your builder for inspection.
+Your registered building inspector will indicate certain stages of work that will need to be notified by you or your builder for inspection.

 You must notify building control when you start work and when work is completed.